-Administrators should be aware that in Red Hat distribution variants the service shorewall stop command corresponds to the unix shell shorewall stop command, and not to the unix shell shorewall clear command.
+Administrators should be aware that in the Linux distributions supported by Bright Cluster Manager, the service shorewall stop command corresponds to the unix shell shorewall stop command, and not to the unix shell shorewall clear command.
 The stop option for the service and shell blocks network traffic but allows a pre-defined minimal safe set of connections, and is not the same as completely removing Shorewall from consideration.
 The stop options discussed so far should not be confused with the equivalent stop option in the cmsh shell.

 This situation is indicated in the following table: